wp-plugins/skedmaker-online-scheduling/trunk/readme.txt

 == Installation ==
 1. Download and unzip the Skedmaker Wordpress Plugin.
 2. Copy the "skedmaker-online-scheduling" folder to the Wordpress directory: "/wp-content/plugins/".
+NOTE! - do not copy the folder with the version number.
 3. Upload the "skedmaker-online-scheduling" folder to your server.
 4. Log in to your Wordpress admin page.
 5. Click "Plugins" from your admin menu.